 In accordance with the requirements of the Americans with Disabilities Act (ADA) and the regulations published by the United States Department of Justice 28 C.F.R.
-35.107(a), MCC's designated ADA Co-Coordinators, Gene Gooch, Vice President of Instruction, and the Vice President of Student Success, shall be responsible for coordinating the college's efforts to comply with and carry out its responsibilities under ADA.
-Students with disabilities who may require accommodations in their classes must contact Renee Jacinto at 254-299-8122 or at her office, located on the second floor of the Student Services Center.
+35.107(a), MCC's designated ADA Co-Coordinators, Gene Gooch, Vice President of Instruction, and Dr. Santos Martinez, Vice President of Student Services, shall be responsible for coordinating the college's efforts to comply with and carry out its responsibilities under ADA.
+Students with disabilities who may require accommodations in their classes must contact Marc Sweatt at 254-299-8122 or at his office, located on the second floor of the Student Services Center.

-Support & Empowerment Program for Single Parents and Homemakers Reentering the Workforce
+Support & Empowerment Program for Single Parents and Homemakers Re-entering the Workforce